 or can help develop new antibodies to help you analyze your tissues.

-This technology is optimal for analysis of formalin-fixed, paraffin-embedded tissues or tissue microarrays (not frozen tissues).
-The antibodies are resolved with Perkin Elmer Opal technology, which allows use of the best primary antibodies for immunohistochemistry, regardless of species with no cross-reactivity.
+These technologies are optimal for analysis of formalin-fixed, paraffin-embedded tissues or tissue microarrays (not frozen tissues).
+The antibodies are resolved with Akoya Opal technology, which allows use of the best primary antibodies for immunohistochemistry, regardless of species with no cross-reactivity.
 Log into iLabs

 for fees; contact Kim Jordan